 To get here, you can get a tuk-tuk from Ella (for 3 people, an hour of swimming and the return journey, it cost us 1,500LKR), or you can stop off here if you are heading on to Galle (as its literally just next to the main road out of Ella).

 Due to the mountainous landscape of the Badulla district, there are also loads of other places you can visit to ensure you get your waterfall fix.
-Dunhinda Falls, (said to be one of the most attractive in Sri Lanka) is located 25km from Ella.
+Duhinda Falls, (said to be one of the most attractive in Sri Lanka) is located 25km from Ella.
 There’s also Diyaluma Falls, which at 220 metres high makes it the second tallest waterfall in the country.
 It’s a bit further out at 40km from Ella though but it’s easily accessible from the main road.

-As you can see, there is loads to do in Ella so it really is worthy of a good few days of your time.
+As you can see, there is loads of things to do in Ella so it really is worthy of a good few days of your time.
 If you’ve been to Ella and feel like I’ve missed somewhere off this list – please let me know in the comments below!

 Heading to Sri Lanka Soon?
 Don’t forget these essentials!